Optimal promotions of new products on networks: Suboptimality of non-uniform promotions

-We can use the equations for the optimal promotion in this case to prove \begin{theorem} In a homogeneous complete network, it is suboptimal to implement a different promotion to each half of the population. \end{theorem} \begin{proof} See Appendix~\ref{app:thm:non_uniform}. \end{proof}
+Since Theorem~\ref{thm:non_uniform} applies to all non-uniform promotion policies, it follows in particular that the optimal promotion strategy is uniform: \begin{corollary} In a homogeneous infinite complete network, it is suboptimal to implement a different promotion to each half of the population. \end{corollary}

-Thus, on a homogeneous complete network, it is optimal to promote uniformly to all of the population.
-This result is not obvious, since one could have suggested, e.g., to advertise heavily to one half of the population, and let internal influence effects lead to adoption of the second half.
-We note, however, that this result is consistent with~\cite{fibich2021diffusion}, where it was shown that networks that are homogeneous in~$p$ exhibit faster diffusion than those which are heterogeneous.